MarieBouchet/Paleochrono/README.md

 where `path-to-paleochrono` is the directory containing IceChrono and `exp_directory` is the name of your experiment directory.
-The `AICC2012-Hulu` experiment directory is provided for you convenience.
+The `AICC2023` experiment directory is provided for you convenience.
-It is an AICC2012 + Hulu experiment.
-It takes <1 mn to run on a recent computer.

 What are the outputs of a run: